MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-onprem-tshoot.md

 This error is usually caused by one of the following:

-- The data source information doesn't match what's in the underlying dataset.
+- The data source information doesn't match what's in the underlying semantic model.
 The server and database name need to match between the data source defined for the on-premises data gateway and what you supply within Power BI Desktop.
 If you use an IP address in Power BI Desktop, the data source for the on-premises data gateway needs to use an IP address as well.
 - There's no data source available on any gateway within your organization.
 You can configure the data source on a new or existing on-premises data gateway.

 ### Error: Data source access error.
 Please contact the gateway administrator.